krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 What we choose to model fundamentally shapes the system we are able to reason about—and the presence calculus provides a powerful foundation for doing so.

-## 4. Co-Presence and The Presence Invariant
+## Co-Presence and the Presence Invariant

 In the last section, we introduced systems of presences as collections of presence assertions, which are derived from observable signals.